allenabraham999/SiG/Part1.md

 You might have noticed that the predicted value of Y isn't *exactly* the same as the actual value.
 Now, if we need a more accurate value, we will have to construct a graph with more complex patterns and the position of individual data points will influence our result, which makes the precision more complicated.
 That is where Machine Learning shows its real colour!

+#### Supervised And Unsupervised Learning.
+##### Supervised
+Supervised learning as the name indicates the presence of a supervisor as a teacher.
+Basically supervised learning is a learning in which we teach or train the machine using data which is well labeled that means some data is already tagged with the correct answer.
+After that, the machine is provided with a new set of examples(data) so that supervised learning algorithm analyses the training data(set of training examples) and produces a correct outcome from labeled data.

+##### Unsupervised
+Unsupervised learning is the training of machine using information that is neither classified nor labeled and allowing the algorithm to act on that information without guidance.
+Here the task of machine is to group unsorted information according to similarities, patterns and differences without any prior training of data.

+Unlike supervised learning, no teacher is provided that means no training will be given to the machine.
+Therefore machine is restricted to find the hidden structure in unlabeled data by our-self.

+For instance, suppose it is given an image having both dogs and cats which have not seen ever.
+Thus the machine has no idea about the features of dogs and cat so we can’t categorize it in dogs and cats.
+But it can categorize them according to their similarities, patterns, and differences i.e., we can easily categorize the above picture into two parts.
+First first may contain all pics having dogs in it and second part may contain all pics having cats in it.
+Here you didn’t learn anything before, means no training data or examples.

+ It allows the model to work on its own to discover patterns and information that was previously undetected.
+It mainly deals with unlabelled data.

+Unsupervised learning classified into two categories of algorithms:

+* Clustering: A clustering problem is where you want to discover the inherent groupings in the data, such as grouping customers by purchasing behavior.
+* Association: An association rule learning problem is where you want to discover rules that describe large portions of your data, such as people that buy X also tend to buy Y.

+#### BIAS AND VARIANCE
+##### BIAS
+Bias is the difference between the average prediction of our model and the correct value which we are trying to predict.
+Model with high bias pays very little attention to the training data and oversimplifies the model.
+It always leads to high error on training and test data.
+##### VARIANCE
+Variance is the variability of model prediction for a given data point or a value which tells us spread of our data.
+Model with high variance pays a lot of attention to training data and does not generalize on the data which it hasn’t seen before.
+As a result, such models perform very well on training data but has high error rates on test data.

 #### In the Real World
 Of course, in real-world situations, there are way more than 2 variables.
 The complexity of ML, and the reason it's still growing as a field, is because computer models are growing ever larger and that complexity is what gives us new features every day.